cfenollosa/os-tutorial/01-bootsector-barebones/README.md

 It is basically all zeros, ending with the 16-bit value `0xAA55` (beware of endianness, x86 is little-endian).
-The first three bytes perform an infinite jump
+The first three bytes perform an infinite loop.

 Simplest boot sector ever
 -------------------------